 Day 3: Zion to Page

 Having missed the sunrise at the Zion National Park Museum the previous day, we woke up at 5:30 (again) so that we could get there in time to see it happen!
-Mr. Misadventures headed to the meadow behind the museum to set-up his camera and I parked myself on a bench very jealous of the others around me who had nice warm mugs of coffee in hand as they waited the arrival of the sun!
+Mr. Misadventures headed to the meadow behind the museum to set up his camera and I parked myself on a bench very jealous of the others around me who had nice warm mugs of coffee in hand as they waited for the arrival of the sun!

 It was peaceful and I wonder how full it gets in the summer when the swarms of tourists arrive.
-You have to be pretty dedicated to take sunrise photography.
+You have to be pretty dedicated to do sunrise photography.
 I was amazed to see that there were already groups of rock climbers on the canyon walls, they had to have gotten up even earlier than us!